Complying with the post-Brexit rules?

 In practice no customs duties are applied on products of EU origin which are exported to the United Kingdom, and the EU does not impose taxation on the entry of products of UK origin imported into the Union as long as these products meet the requirements of the rules of origin.

-The practical implications for your exports will be explained in a separate document which will be published shortly on our website.
 Meanwhile, please do not hesitate to contact us for any further information or assistance (view below).